On Bayesian Mechanics: A Physics of and by Beliefs: The free energy principle and Bayesian mechanics: an overview

 Formally, the paths-based formulation of the FEP says that, for any given path of sensory states, the most likely path of autonomous states (i.e., the path in the joint space of internal and external states) is a minimiser or stationary point of a free energy functional.\footnote{The reader should note that there is a crucial difference between the stationary point of a functional of probability densities (which is also a \textit{probability density}) and the stationary point of the dynamical system \textit{per se}, which is a point in the state space.
-When we say that a path is a stationary point of a free energy functional, we mean that it is the least surprising path the system can take through state space.} This can be expressed as a variational principle of stationary action, where the action is defined as the \textit{path integral of free energy}; in the sense that variations of the most likely path do not appreciably change the integral along a trajectory of the free energy, i.e.,
+When we say that a path is a stationary point of a free energy functional, we mean that it is the least surprising path the system can take through state space.} This can be expressed as a variational principle of stationary action, where the action is defined as the \textit{path integral of free energy} \cite{path-integrals}; in the sense that variations of the most likely path do not appreciably change the integral along a trajectory of the free energy $F$, i.e.,

+See \cite{classical-physics, path-integrals} for more details.
 There is no need, here, for assumptions as to steady state densities or stationary modes: this is a straightforward path of least action, where autonomous states minimise their action.

-A central application of this formalism is \textit{active inference}, where the path of active states is a minimiser of \textit{expected free energy} \cite{barp_geometric_2022}.\footnote{It is important to note that one can take a path of stationary action over a system that is not stationary, by moving to paths as opposed to states.} We can formulate active states as minimisers of an action,
+A central application of this formalism is \textit{active inference}, where the path of active states is a minimiser of \textit{expected free energy} \cite{barp_geometric_2022}.\footnote{It is important to note that one can take a path of stationary action over a system that is not stationary, by moving to paths as opposed to states.} Denoting the action of a conditional probability density as $A[-|-]$, we can formulate active states as minimisers of an action,

 and thus of the expected free energy (EFE)